Below is a list of learning goals tailored for junior and senior biochemistry majors based on the provided information:

 Cells have an internal framework that provides architectural and internal structural support

-The “cytoskeletal” architecture of a cell (with molecular “cables”- and “girder-like” structures) is in a superficial way similar to a factory.
-The internal framework of a cell, the cytoskeleton, is composed of microfilaments, intermediate filaments, and microtubules.
-These in turn are built from proteins which self-assemble to form the internal architecture.
+The “cytoskeletal” architecture of a cell (with molecular “cables”- and “girder-like” structures) is superficially similar to that of a factory.
+The cell's internal framework, the cytoskeleton, is composed of microfilaments, intermediate filaments, and microtubules.
+These, in turn, are built from proteins that self-assemble to form the internal architecture.
 Parts of the cytoskeleton can be seen in Figure 1.4.

-Microfilaments of actin monomers (which are stained with a red/orange fluorophore) and microtubules which offer more structural support made of tubulin monomers (stained green) along with the blue-stained nucleus are shown in the image.
+Microfilaments of actin monomers (stained with a red/orange fluorophore) and microtubules, which offer more structural support made of tubulin monomers (stained green) and the blue-stained nucleus, are shown in the image.
 Organelles are supported and organized by the cytoskeleton (primarily microtubules).
-Even the cell membrane is supported underneath the inner leaflet by actin (stained orange) and spectrin microfilaments.
-Motor proteins like myosin (that moves along actin microfilaments) and dynein and kinesin (that move along tubulin microtubules) carry cargo (vesicles, organelles) in a directional fashion.
+Actin (stained orange) and spectrin microfilaments support the cell membrane underneath the inner leaflet.
+Motor proteins like myosin (that moves along actin microfilaments) and dynein and kinesin (that move along tubulin microtubules) carry cargo (vesicles, organelles) directionally.
 The cell is not a disorganized collection of molecules and organelles.
-Rather it is highly organized for optimal chemical production, use, and degradation.
+Instead, it is highly organized to optimize chemical production, use, and degradation.

-Cells have a variety of shapes.
+Cells have various shapes.
 Some circulating immune cells must slip through the cells that line capillary walls to migrate to sites of infection.
 The same process occurs when tumor cells metastasize and escape to other sites in the body.
-In order to do so, the cell must drastically change shape, a response that requires the dissociation of the cytoskeleton polymers into monomers which are available later for repolymerization.
-The following video shows the mobility and flexibility of a Killer T-Cell as it attacks and kills a cancerous cell.
+To do so, the cell must drastically change shape, a response that requires the dissociation of the cytoskeleton polymers into monomers, which are later available for polymerization.
+The following video shows the mobility and flexibility of a Killer T-cell as it attacks and kills a cancerous cell.

 The cell is an amazingly crowded place

 In chemistry labs, we typically work with dilute solutions of solute molecules in a solvent.
-You have probably heard that the body is comprised of 68% water, but the water concentration is obviously dependent on the cellular environment.
+You have probably heard that the body is composed of 68% water, but the water concentration depends on the cellular environment.
 Solute molecules like protein and carbohydrates are densely packed.
 Cells are so crowded that the space between larger molecules like proteins is typically smaller than that of a single protein.
 Studies have shown that the stability of a protein is increased in such conditions, which would help keep the protein in the correctly folded, native state.
-Another consequence of high intracellular concentrations is that it limits the diffusion of molecules throughout the cell, as would be expected from an equilibrium perspective in dilute solutions.
-Thus, cytoplasmic cellular functions can be highly localized within specific regions of the cell creating unique microenvironments and higher differentiation potential within a single cell.
+Another consequence of high intracellular concentrations is that it limits the diffusion of molecules throughout the cell, as expected from an equilibrium perspective in dilute solutions.
+Thus, cytoplasmic cellular functions can be highly localized within specific cell regions, creating unique microenvironments and higher differentiation potential within a single cell.

-Hence the study of biomolecules in dilute solutions in the lab may not reveal the actual complexities of interactions and activities of the same molecule in vivo.
-Recently investigators have added a neutral copolymer of sucrose and epichlorohydrin to cells in vitro.
-These particles induced the organization of extracellular molecules secreted by the cell, forming an organized extracellular “matrix” which induced the organization of the microfilaments on the inside of the cell as well as inducing changes in cell activity.1 Furthermore, in vitro enzyme activity of a key enzyme in glycolysis dramatically increases under crowded conditions.2 Another result of crowding may be the spatial and temporal association of key enzymes involved in specific metabolic pathways, allowing for the coordinated passage of substrates and products within the colocalized enzyme system.
+Hence, the study of biomolecules in dilute solutions in the lab may not reveal the actual complexities of interactions and activities of the same molecule in vivo.
+Recently, investigators have added a neutral copolymer of sucrose and epichlorohydrin to cells in vitro.
+These particles induced the organization of extracellular molecules secreted by the cell, forming an organized extracellular “matrix,” which induced the organization of the microfilaments on the inside and induced changes in cell activity.1 Furthermore, in vitro enzyme activity of a key enzyme in glycolysis dramatically increases under crowded conditions.2 Another result of crowding may be the spatial and temporal association of key enzymes involved in specific metabolic pathways, allowing for the coordinated passage of substrates and products within the colocalized enzyme system.

 Figure 1.5: The Crowded Cytoplasm of E. Coli.
 The computer simulation used 50 different types of the most abundant macromolecules of the E. coli cytoplasm and 1008 individual molecules.
 Rendering of the cytoplasm model at the end of a dynamics simulation.
 RNA is shown as green and yellow.
 This figure was prepared with VMD.
 Figure adapted from: Ufrom McGuffee SR, Elcock AH (2010) PLoS Comput Biol 6(3): e1000694. doi:10.1371/journal.pcbi.1000694 (open source journal)